% /usr/sbin/ping bee bee is alive

 If the server is reachable from the second client, use ping to check connectivity of the first client to other systems on the local net.

-If this command fails, check the networking software configuration on the client (/etc/netmasks, /etc/nsswitch.conf, and so forth).
+If this command fails, check the networking software configuration on the client, for example, /etc/netmasks and /etc/nsswitch.conf.

 If the software is correct, check the networking hardware.

-Try moving the client onto a second net drop.
+Try to move the client onto a second net drop.